programminghistorian/ph-submissions/en/drafts/originals/creating-guis-in-python-for-digital-humanities-projects.md

 3. Platt, David. *The Joy of UX: User Experience and Interactive Design for Developers*.
 Boston: Addison-Wesley, 2016.

-The author hosts a version of this application on his [Github page] (https://github.com/DerDoktorFaust/) along with other useful applications and scripts for digital historians and digital humanists.
+The author hosts a version of this application on his [Github page](https://github.com/DerDoktorFaust/) along with other useful applications and scripts for digital historians and digital humanists.

 ## Endnotes

 [^1]: This tutorial uses Qt Designer version 5.9.6.
 [^2]: Carlyle, Thomas. *The Moral Pheomena of Germany*.
 London: Painter, 1845.
-Available in the public domain at [HathiTrust] (https://catalog.hathitrust.org/Record/100461771).
+Available in the public domain at [HathiTrust](https://catalog.hathitrust.org/Record/100461771).